DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

     * Details of the `alarm state <working_with_alarms_>` associated with the Attribute, including severity and any corresponding message.
     * Timestamp details showing when the Attribute was last updated.

-Attribute meta-data and alarm state information is derived from pre-configured content provided within the underlying `PandABlocks-FPGA`_ specification.
+Attribute meta-data and alarm state information is derived from pre-configured content provided within the underlying Block specification.

 Manually Setting or Modifying a Block Attribute